makannew/Composer/README.md

 Composer
 ==========
 Composer is a simple javascript framework for developing live composite objects.
-It defines an architecture for the program which help to run dependent functions asynchronously.
+It defines an architecture for the program to run dependent functions asynchronously.

 ## Credits